Page 1 of 2

 - Part 1A: Principles and Guidelines on Semantic Modeling

-- Part 2: Creation of Domain Dictionaries & Taxonomies
+- Part 2: Development of electronic Dictionaries & Taxonomies

 - Part 3A: Knowledge Modeling